 Career Growth & Opportunities

-Career opportunities are rated 3.8 / 5.0.
-For a company that didn't exist three years ago, this score reflects both genuine opportunity and real growing pains.
+Career opportunities in the small Glassdoor sample show 4.8 / 5.0; we caution that 3 reviews is too small to be reliable.
+For a company that didn't exist three years ago, the lived experience reflects both genuine opportunity and real growing pains.

-The opportunity side is clear: with 141 open roles for 700 employees, there's significant room to grow into new responsibilities.
+The opportunity side is clear: with ~169 open roles against an 800+ employee base, there's significant room to grow into new responsibilities.
 When a company is scaling this fast, the people who are already there often get first crack at newly created leadership positions, expanded team mandates, and cross-functional projects that simply didn't exist six months ago.

 The challenge side is equally clear: Mistral is less than three years old.
 Formal career ladders are minimal.
 Promotion criteria are still being defined in many teams.
 If you're someone who needs a clear "here's what you do to get from L4 to L5" framework, you'll find it lacking.
 Growth at Mistral comes from doing — from shipping models, building products, and taking on responsibility — not from checking boxes on a promotion rubric.